50 Latest Expectancy IELTS Topics

 The graph shows the life expectancy of people living in Asian regions from 1950 and predicts life expectancy until 2300.
 Summarize the information by selecting and reporting the main features, and make comparions where relevant.

 In the developed world, average life expectancy is increasing.
-What problems will this cause for individuals and society?
-Suggest some of the measures that could be taken to reduce the impact of the aging population.
+What problems will this cause for individuals and society.
+Suggest some measure that could be taken to reduce the impact of aging populations.
+Use specific reasons and examples to support your answer.

 The following table gives statistics showing the aspects of quality of life in five countries.
 Summarize the information by selecting and reporting the main features and make comparisons where relevant.
 Writeatleast 150 words.
 Table: The Quality of Life in Four Countries Country GNP per head (1982: US dollars) Daily calorie supply per head Life expectancy at birth (years) Infant mortality (per 1000 live births Bangladesh Bolivia Egypt Indonesia USA 140 570 690 580 13160 1877 2086 2950 2296 3653 40 50 56 49 74 132 124 97 87 12